This post may contain affiliate links. Please read our disclosure policy.

 How long does beet salad stay fresh?

 It will stay the freshest if you keep the salad and dressing separate.
 Keep the salad in an airtight container in the fridge for 4 days.
 You can also roast the beet and shallots and make the goat cheese balls a day in advance.

 - 1 lb small beets (or larger beets cut into quarters, peeled or not, your choice)

 - 1 tablespoon olive oil

 - ⅓ cup shelled pistachios

 - ½ cup goat cheese

 - Put the pistachios into your food processor and process them until they are very fine.
-Put the ground pistachios into a bowl.
-Take a teaspoon of goat cheese and roll it into a ball then roll the ball in the ground pistachios.
-Repeat with the remaining goat cheese.½ cup goat cheese, ½ cup shelled pistachios
+Transfer half of the ground pistachios to a wide bowl.
+Drop 24 teaspoons of goat cheese on top of the ground pistachios and then sprinkle the remaining ground pistachios over top.
+Roll the goat cheese into little balls.
+See notes.½ cup goat cheese, ⅓ cup shelled pistachios